PhilipChalkiopoulos/Thesis_Project/README.md

 # Thesis_Project
 Design & Development of Access Control System with Arduino

+In this folder, you can find the brief description of the Thesis.

 You can run the arduino IDE without installing through the arduino 1.0 folder The libraries that being used in the sketches are in the library folder.
 These sketches were developed for the implement of an Access Control System with Arduino for our pre-graduate thesis